 Prewriting can be used when you begin a project to brainstorm possible topics.
-Or it can be used to come up with details on a topic to expand what you might want to say.
+Or it can be used as you are writing to come up with details on a topic and expand what you want to say.
 If you hit a dead end on your first prewrite, go do something else for a while (math homework or the laundry), then try again, using a different type of prewriting.
 The goal of prewriting is to get information out of your head and onto a piece of paper where you can work with it.

 Choosing a Topic

 Before you decide firmly on your topic, put it through a simple test.
 Answer these questions: